COVID-19 Vaccine Scheduling & Information

 What is Centura Health doing with the “extra” doses that may exist in some vials of COVID-19 vaccine?
 Is any vaccine being wasted or held onto for future use?

 We administer every dose of COVID-19 vaccine we receive each week from the state, and we are intentional in our efforts to ensure no dose is ever wasted.
-It is our desire to quickly, efficiently and safely vaccinate as many people as possible, while following the state phased prioritization.
+It is our desire to quickly, efficiently and safely vaccinate as many people as possible.

 General Vaccine Information